ProCST: Boosting Semantic Segmentation Using Progressive Cyclic Style-Transfer: Introduction

 These and most of the current methods try to close the entire domain gap at once.
-In this work, we offer a prior step to these methods, whose goal is to reduce the gap between the domains.
-This idea is depicted in Figure~\ref{fig:domain_gap}.
-We suggest Progressive Cyclic Style-Transfer (ProCST) network, which has a multiscale architecture that uses progressive training for performing style transfer.
-In addition, this model uses the annotations of the source domain to preserve the semantic information in the transfer.
-Figure~\ref{fig:full_model} presents the architecture of our method.
-ProCST narrows the domain gap between the source and the target domains, by translating the source images to mimic images from the target domain, which we refer to as ``SiT".
+In this work, we offer a prior step to these methods, whose goal is to reduce the gap as a first step.
+This idea is depicted in Figure~\ref{fig:procst_teaser}.
+We suggest a Progressive Cyclic Style-Transfer (ProCST) network, which has a multiscale architecture that uses progressive training for performing style transfer.
+This model uses the annotations of the source domain to preserve the semantic information in the transfer.
+Figure~\ref{fig:full_model} presents the ProCST architecture.

+ProCST narrows the domain gap between the source and target domains, by translating the source images to mimic images from the target domain, which we refer to as source-in-target (SiT).
 The SiT dataset is closer to the target domain and preserves the images content.
-Hence, we use it instead of the source domain data as input to state-of-the-art UDA methods for semantic segmentation and show that it improves their performance.
-Figure~\ref{fig:domain_gap} illustrates our proposed solution.
+It can be used as input to any UDA method and improve it as we show hereafter.